 Lulu is the Executive and Administrative Assistant at Katiba Institute.
 She gives Administrative support to the Organization.
 She has previously worked as an Administrative Assistant with the Development Policy and Management Forum (DPMF) – a regional policy and management think tank.She is currently Pursuing Higher Diploma in Human Resource management at Institute of Human Resource Management.

 Kevin is the Communications & Public Liaison Officer at Katiba Institute.
-He is a communications specialist with a demonstrated history of working in media, communications and development.
+He is a communications and media relations specialist with a demonstrated history of working in media, communications and development.
 He has previously worked at TI-Kenya and the Media Council of Kenya as Communications Officer.
-Kevin, passionate about constitutionalism, holds an M.A. in Communication Studies from the University of Nairobi, and Bachelor’s Degree in English & Literature from Maseno University.
+Kevin, passionate about constitutionalism, holds an M.A. in Communication Studies from the University of Nairobi, and a Bachelor’s Degree in English & Literature from Maseno University.

 Purity is the Senior Finance Officer at Katiba Institute.
 She is a Certified Public Accountant in Kenya, with over 8 years of experience in financial management, accounting, financial reporting and system controls.
 Prior to joining Katiba Institute, Purity worked as a Finance Officer at the Kenyan Section of the International Commission of Jurists.
 Purity holds a Master of Arts in Economics from University of Nairobi and a Bachelor of Arts, Economics from Kenyatta University.
 She has undertaken a number of trainings in Monitoring & Evaluation, Tax Compliance and Grants Management.